 obtaining gold from these diverse sources makes recovery of any great amounts

+unlikely.
 First of all, any new gold mine represents a capital investment of hundreds

 of millions of dollars!
 Then, where gold is found to exist, several tons of ore

 may be required in order to extract just one ounce of the precious metal.
+This rarity alone is enough to bestow a certain symbolism of status to gold.

 Now, combined with its other inherent characteristics, this lustrous and

+beautiful metal becomes an even more desirable possession.
 Durability - Gold lasts, and lasts.
 Since it does not rust,

 tarnish or corrode, gold virtually lasts forever.
 An example of this incredible